-Edinburgh is one of Europe’s most underrated cities – with stunning architecture, a bustling way of life, impeccable dining options and incredible history and so much more.
-Oh – did I mention the Harry Potter books started and finished here in Edinburgh?
+Edinburgh is one of Europe’s most underrated cities.
+It has stunning architecture, a bustling way of life, incredible history and much more.
+Oh, did I mention the Harry Potter books started and finished here in Edinburgh?
 That’s right, J. K. Rowling began writing the Harry Potter books here in Edinburgh.
 What’s more, she completed the last book at the Balmoral Hotel where she booked a room just to complete the final book.

 So, where are the Harry Potter locations to visit in Edinburgh?

 The Elephant Cafe

 The first location to visit in Edinburgh for Harry Potter fans will be the Elephant House Cafe.
 It is located at 21 George Street right near the centre of town.
-Of course, nearly every Harry Potter fan visiting Edinburgh will have this on their list of must-visit locations, so expect large crowds and a lengthy line in the warmer months.
-August is THE tourist month for Edinburgh, so unless you’re visiting outside of this month you should anticipate a lengthy wait to be seated.
+Of course, nearly every Harry Potter fan visiting Edinburgh will have this on their list of must-visit locations.
+Because of that you should expect large crowds and a waiting line in summer.
+But you know what, it is worth the wait.
 This is where J. K. Rowling used to sit daily to write the first and second books, as it was cheaper for her to pay for a cup of coffee than to pay her heating bill at home.
 Needless to say she finished on very different circumstances.

 The Balmoral Hotel